 The Mee Audio X7 are very portable headphones.
 Their earbuds are a little larger than typical in-ears, however, they're still compact enough to comfortably fit into most pockets, bags or purse.

 The build quality of the X7 is decent.
 The earbuds are lightweight and dense enough to handle a couple of drops without damage.
 The cable is also moderately thick.
 However, the plastic used throughout the build quality of the X7 feels low grade.
 The in-line remote has cheap rubber buttons that do not feel durable, and nothing is replaceable on this model so if the earbuds or the cable gets damaged you will most likely need to get a new pair.

-The Mee audio X7 is a mediocre sounding pair of closed-back in-ear headphones.
 They have a well-extended bass, a very good mid-range, and given the proper fit, a very consistent performance.
 However, their treble range is overly bright and distorted and tends to sound harsh on most material, which could be a deal breaker for most.
 Additionally, the bass is on the muddy side, their mid-range is slightly recessed, and their soundstage is not open or spacious sounding.

 Excellent frequency response consistency.
 If the user is able to achieve an air-tight seal with these in-ears, then they should be able to get very a consistent performance each time.
 It should be noted that in-ears usually perform very consistently and knowing that, we performed only two re-seats for these headphones in order to decrease wear and tear on our dummy head.